edwardez/BangumiN/pipeline/README.md

 ## Note

 This is not a efficient/verbose enough solution(considering it was initially written in few hours!), rewriting using some industry-strength library is needed if time is given

+## Usage

+Execute Each full/partial syncer under subject/user/record.
+Full scyner syncs from the very first id to the latest one, partial syncer will querying the database and syncing only newest ids that don't exist in database.

+## Caution
+#### Be civil
+Bangumi's API has a rate limit and that limit exists for some reaons.
+Thus, this pipeline doesn't offer features such as scraping through proxy pool for now.